-It was the last Sunday in October in the year 1512 and the sun had been shining when Blacksmith Gilbert and his wife Helen arrived at the Feein’ Fair in Kirkdandy.
+It was the last Sunday in October in the year 1512 and the sun had been shining when Blacksmith Boab and his wife Helen arrived at the Feein’ Fair in Kirkdandy.
 People had come from near and far and the market was well underway by the time that they got there.
 There must have been around fifty tents spread up and down the field, and the travelling merchants were doing a rare trade in selling their sheep and bartering their wool.
-A score of domestic servants and farm hands chatted in a corner of the field before being auctioned off to the highest bidders for a year’s toil.
-But today Gilbert wasn’t there to hire anyone; he was there to meet up with some auld friends and to enjoy their company.
-Connell the Tanner and his wife Robina, Big Tam the Flesher, Rab the Souter, Farmer John and his bean-chèile Sandra, Willie the Weaver and his bydie-in Bessie and Shepherd Jim were already there and welcomed their dear friends with open arms and warm ale.
+A score of domestic servants and farmhands chatted in a corner of the field before being auctioned off to the highest bidders for a year’s toil.
+But today Boab wasn’t there to hire anyone; he was there to meet up with some auld friends and to enjoy their company.
+Connell the Tanner and his wife Robina, Big Tam the Flesher, Rab the Souter, Farmer John and his bean-chèile Sandra, Willie the Weaver and his bydie-in Bessie, and Shepherd Jim were all already there and welcomed their dear friends with open arms and warm ale.

 They filled their bellies with cold haggis, ham, cheese and bread to the sound of pipes and fiddles, ballad singers and wandering minstrels.
 Helen and Robina left the others and joined the queue of women, young and old, waiting outside of Egyptian Ethelinda’s tent to get their fortunes told.
 When Helen’s turn came around she cautiously entered the unlit tent where an olive coloured face with huge bright eyes and golden earrings awaited.
-She handed over the silver coin and fortune teller took her hand gazing along the lines on her palm before speaking in an accent that she found hard to understand.
+She handed over the silver coin and the fortune teller took her hand, gazing along the lines on her palm before speaking in an accent that she found hard to understand.

 Although the words may have been unclear there was no doubting the message and she ran out of the tent and back into the light as fast as her feet would take her.